You are here

 Transfer credit for studio courses

 Applicants may be placed as foundation (freshman) transfers or advanced transfers into the sophomore or junior level within a particular major.
-The number of transferrable studio credits (not liberal arts) earned at previous post-secondary institutions determines the level at which you are eligible to enter as a transfer student.
+The number of transferable studio credits (not liberal arts) earned at previous post-secondary institutions determines the level at which you are eligible to enter as a transfer student.

 Through the portfolio, the Admissions and Faculty Review Committees assess your studio skills and the studio courses that will transfer toward degree requirements.
 Faculty compare your level of accomplishment to that expected of enrolled MassArt students and determine whether you are qualified for advanced status in the area you have chosen.